Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Preliminaries

-Next, we have the following logarithmic interpolation inequality, which extends the case of two-dimensional torus $\mathbb{T}^2$ in \cite[Lemma 2]{DE97} (see also \cite[Lemma 1]{D1997}) to the general bounded convex domains. \begin{lemma} Let $\Omega\subset\mathbb{R}^2$ be a bounded convex domain with smooth boundary.
+In addition, we have the following Desjardins-type logarithmic interpolation inequality, which extends the case of two-dimensional torus $\mathbb{T}^2$ in \cite[Lemma 2]{DE97} (see also \cite[Lemma 1]{D1997}) to the general bounded convex domains. \begin{lemma} Let $\Omega\subset\mathbb{R}^2$ be a bounded convex domain with smooth boundary.
 Assume that $0\le\rho\le\hat{\rho}$ and $\mathbf{u}\in H^1$, then it holds that

 where and in what follows we sometimes use $C(f)$ to emphasize the dependence on $f$. \end{lemma} \begin{proof} Let $\varphi(\mathbf{x})\in L^\infty$ be a nonnegative smooth function with